 So, you’ve made the decision: An online project management tool is the way forward.
-You’ve done the research, tested the products, made your selection, and got the thumbs-up from your sponsors.
+You’ve done the research, tested the products, making your selection, and got the thumbs-up from your sponsors.
 Now all you need to do is send the login details to your tech-savvy, collaboration-hungry team and then sit back and watch the magic happen, right?

 Wrong.
 Change is challenging.
 Many initiatives fail, with shiny new tools soon lying unused and gathering dust.
 Every vision needs a strategy behind it.
 These tips will help your team successfully adopt your new project management tool.